-set_port_registration_callback(callback)
+set_port_registration_callback (callback=None, only_available=True)

 Register port registration callback.

 Tell the JACK server to call callback whenever a port is registered or unregistered.

 All "notification events" are received in a separated non RT thread, the code in the supplied function does not need to be suitable for real-time execution.